Early days

 sessions for the Levitation album down at Chalk

 Farm, Devon.
-Hawkwind were experimenting with
+Hawkwind were experimenting with digital

-digital recording and electronic click tracks
+recording and electronic click tracks and

-and Simon apparently had difficulty working this
+Simon apparently had difficulty working this

-way (preferring his own more fluid style, I
+way (preferring his own more fluid/analog

-guess).
+style, I guess).

 Very rare are versions of much of the